-- A. Date: The final exam is scheduled from 6:30 to 9:30 p.m. on Thursday, May 6, 2010. - B. Weight: The final exam comprises 60% of your course grade, 180 of the 300 total course points. - C. Format and Length: The final examination will be comprised of three roughly equal parts.
-The first part will include multiple choice questions.
-The second part will include short answer questions (10 to 30 minutes).
-The third part will include a long essay problem (45 to 70 minutes).
+- A. Date: The final exam is scheduled from 6:30 to 9:30 p.m. on Tuesday, May 3, 2011. - B. Weight: The final exam comprises 60% of your course grade, 180 of the 300 total course points. - C. Format and Length: The final examination will be comprised of two parts.
+The first part will include around 25 multiple choice questions (75 points).
+The second part will include two essay problems (105 points).
 The essays are essentially hypothetical factual circumstances in which you will be expected to: (i) identify the legal issues, (ii) analyze the problems by applying the correct legal principles, and (iii) argue for a reasonable conclusion. - D. Coverage: The exam will test those concepts and issues either covered in assigned readings or explored during class lectures and discussions.
 The exam will roughly reflect the relative time and emphasis on topics in the course.
 For example, fraud & abuse will be tested more heavily than Medicaid. - E. Open Book: On the exam, you will be allowed to use any written or printed materials you choose.
 No electronic devices are permitted. - F. Warning about Open Book: Having your notes and materials will not relieve you of the need to already know the material.
 Indeed, it is very probable that if you do not study for this exam as you would for a closed-book exam, then you will do very poorly and perhaps not pass.